The rooster's crowing followed the Call to Prayer,

 But their peaceful surroundings were overtaken

-by water when the Corp of Engineers opened the
+by water when the Corp of Engineers opened gates

-The Sisters tried to save the Cenacle houses and gardens
+The Sisters rushed to save their Cenacle havens

-but ended up having to be rescued themselves.
+and gardens but had to be rescued themselves.

 could join Christ, East and West united,